Dan-Duran/website-rsync-backup/README.md

    ```

 2. **Edit the `backup_script.sh` File**:
-   Most of the configurations for the backup process are handled in the script itself.
-You need to adjust the following in the `backup_script.sh`:
+   Most of the configurations for the backup process are handled in the `.env` file.
+You need to adjust the following in the `.env` file as needed:

    - `SITE`: Name of your site (used in notifications)
    - `SRC`: The directory you want to back up